Is it possible to be a student-athlete?

-“We are worried about our son/daughter being able to succeed academically if they are involved in college athletics?”
-If this is your fear, you are not alone.
+“We are worried about our daughter being able to succeed academically if she’s involved in college athletics.”
+If this is your fear, you’re not alone.
 In my ten years of coaching collegiately at three different colleges, this was by far the most common concern from parents.

-The short answer is “YES”…if your son/daughter is willing to sacrifice and work hard.
+The short answer is “YES”…if your teen is willing to sacrifice and work hard.

-1. Every year I coached, our average team GPA was higher during the semester in which we were “in season” than it was in our “off season”.
-Most seasons the difference was significant (3.5 in season vs 3.2 off season).
+1. Every year I coached, our average team GPA was higher during the semester in which we were “in season” than it was in our “off-season”.
+In most seasons the difference was significant (3.5 in season vs 3.2 off season).
 This is consistent with what I have found speaking to dozens of other coaches about their student-athletes.